-The range of accessory lights includes fog-lamps, spots and floods, each type with a variety of power and different bulb types.
+The range of accessory lights includes light-bars, fog-lamps, spots and floods, each type with a variety of power and different bulb types.
 The new LED variants are arguably the best all-round solution, last longer and provide superior light for lower current-draw.
-Modern XENON replacement lights are now available as after-market accessories for around $500..
-The efficiency of these lights compares favourably with a bar full of spots costing considerably more.
+Modern XENON replacement lights are also available as after-market accessories and the efficiency of these lights compares favourably with HID spots.
 Regardless of which type of additional lights are installed, it is essential to include relays in the circuits to provide adequate power without destroying the wiring loom and draining the battery.

 Potable (drinking) water

 Finding an adequate supply of drinking water is a problem not just confined to the outback.
 Carrying your own modest supply will eliminate trying to get the vehicle next to the hose in the camping spot and will ensure that you know what you are drinking.
 However, water is heavy so carrying containers on a roof rack is not recommended.
 Custom tanks designed for each model of Land Rover are available at quite reasonable prices.